hantsy/spring-microservice-sample/README.md

 This demo application show you how to build an microservice application via Spring Boot.

+There are three services in this demo.

+* **auth-service** is the service for signin, signup and siginout.
+* **user-service** is responsible for user management.
+* **post-service** is the APIs for a simple CMS, including posts and comments.
+* **nginx** includes the Dockerfile and nginx configuration file which use nginx as a reverse proxy for all services in a staging or production environment.

 ## Prerequisites

+This demo sample is built on Spring stack, including Spring Boot, Spring Data, Spring Security, etc. Following the 12 factors application guide, I suggest to use Docker in both development and production enviroment to make sure the same codebase working in different environments.

 Following the installation guide from [Docker official website](https://www.docker.com), install the latest Docker, Docker Compose and Docker Machine into your local system.